Conditional Motional Squeezing of an Optomechanical Oscillator Approaching the Quantum Regime: Discussion and Future Work

+Even when operating in thermal states and with non-quantum-limited readout, cantilever systems remain among the most promising platforms for investigating the quantum-to-classical transition, provided that suitable materials and structural designs are employed~\cite{Vinante2020Narrowing, carlesso2022present}.
+Our work advances this effort by enabling significantly more precise tests using potential quantum states and quantum-limited readout.
+The steady-state control strategies used in continuous measurement also make it straightforward to adapt these protocols to LIGO test masses.

-Very recently, levitated particles have been prepared into quantum squeezed state in the optical regime \cite{rossi2024quantum}.
-Compared to them, our system is 7 orders of magnitude more massive.
-This drastic difference in mass allows our optomechanical system to explore a different region of parameter space of the classical-quantum transition, as well as to probe gravitational effects on quantized motion \cite{Ludovico2024Testing}.
-The steady state controls used in the continuous measurement make it straightforward to adapt these protocols to the LIGO test masses.
-With feedback stiffening \cite{whittle2021approaching} and improvements in sensitivity around $100$~Hz \cite{Ganapathy2023Broadband}, preparing the 10-kg-scale LIGO test masses in a quantum squeezed state should be possible in near future.
-This will be a great leap forward in studying the problem of quantum-to-classical transition.
-LIGO test masses will also become the most sensitive quantum enhanced accelerometers ever, which will contribute to dark matter searches \cite{graham2016dark}.
+With feedback stiffening \cite{whittle2021approaching} and ongoing improvements in sensitivity around $100$~Hz \cite{Ganapathy2023Broadband}, preparing the 10-kg-scale LIGO test masses in a quantum-squeezed state should be feasible in the near future.
+Such an achievement would represent a major milestone in the study of the quantum-to-classical transition.
+Furthermore, LIGO test masses would become the most sensitive quantum-enhanced accelerometers ever developed, directly contributing to dark matter searches \cite{graham2016dark}.

 \bmhead{Acknowledgements}

 We wish to thank C. Meng, W. Bowen, V. Sudhir and E. Oelker for fruitful discussions.
 We acknowledge the generous support from the National Science Foundation (NSF).
 Specifically, J.C. and B.B.L. are supported through NSF Grant No. PHY-20122088.
 R.E.P and S.A. are supported by NSF award PHY-2110455.